 Over the last year – behind the scenes – I’ve been working on a proposal for a new exhibition during the Venice Biennale of 2021.
 I’ve kept this under wraps for now, while the concept established and the application process progressed.
 I’m delighted to announce that my proposal has been confirmed, and that I will be presenting a small solo exhibition in the principal Biennale district of Castello, opening at the begining of the Biennale and running for one month.

 Since 2014 I’ve been visiting Venice: having been led there by my Florence-flood project to investigate the impact of the city’s frequent episodes of Acqua Alta (high water).
-As time passes, and work develops, my focus has centered principally around environmental change.
+As time has passed, and work developed, my focus has centered principally around environmental change.
 Given that Venice is Europe’s first clear victim of rising sea levels, this topic will be the principal under discussion.

 Of late, collaboration has been a key element of my artwork.
 My aim is to make my work accessible – offering entry points – presenting topics that touch us all.
 This exhibition will be a potent example of that, and while I don’t want to give too much away right now, I can say that the project is participatory in nature.